mikaelbr/bacon-love/exercises/14_field_and_form_validation/problem.md

 # Form and Field Validation

 This is the beginning of the more open part of the workshop.
-Here we will take a look at common scenarios in clientside programming.
-First one up is form and field validation.
+Here we will take a look at common scenarios in client-side programming.
+First one up is forms and field validation.

 One of the nice things about FRP is that the "network" you construct by